 Liverpool's approach was devastating in its simplicity; under Shankly, the club rose to become one of the powerhouses of the English game, winning three league titles and two FA Cups.
-Despite their 1973 UEFA Cup success, however, it was not until Paisley succeeded Shankly as manager the following year that their European golden era arrived.
+Despite their 1973 UEFA Cup victory, however, it was not until Paisley succeeded Shankly as manager the following year that their European golden age dawned.

-While Liverpool tightened their stranglehold on the domestic front – winning six league titles during Paisley's nine-year reign – they began to build on that UEFA Cup win to become Europe's dominant club side.
-The Merseyside team had reached the European Champion Clubs' Cup semi-finals in 1965; having won a second UEFA Cup in 1976, defeating Club Brugge KV over two legs in the final, Paisley's charges were now ready for a concerted challenge for Europe's top club prize the following season.
+While Liverpool tightened their stranglehold on the domestic front – landing six league titles during Paisley's nine-year reign – they began to build on that UEFA Cup win to become Europe's dominant club side.
+The Merseyside team had reached the European Champion Clubs' Cup semi-finals in 1965; having claimed a second UEFA Cup in 1976, defeating Club Brugge over two legs, Paisley's charges were now ready for a concerted challenge for Europe's top club prize the next term.

-Crusaders FC, Trabzonspor AŞ, AS Saint-Étienne and FC Zürich were overcome to set up a final meeting against VfL Borussia Mönchengladbach in Rome – the city Paisley had helped liberate in 1944, entering it in a tank.
+Crusaders, Trabzonspor, Saint-Étienne and Zürich were overcome to set up a final meeting with Borussia Mönchengladbach in Rome – the city Paisley had helped liberate in 1944, entering in a tank.
 Goals from Terry McDermott, Tommy Smith and a late Phil Neal penalty ensured it was a happy return, in what Paisley called "the best moment of my life".

-Another key Paisley skill was his ability to focus on the future rather than revelling in past glories.
-His son Graham remembered: "There are famous stories of him putting a box of Championship medals in the Anfield dressing room after another title win and saying: 'Take one, but only if you deserve it.'
+Another Paisley skill was his ability to focus on the future rather than resting on his laurels.
+His son Graham remembered: "There are famous stories of him putting a box of championship medals in the Anfield dressing room after another title win and saying: 'Take one, but only if you deserve it.'
 That was his mentality.
 He was always looking forward and moving on."

-Such a relentless approach brought more European success in 1981 when Ray Kennedy – converted from a striker to a midfielder by Paisley – set up Alan Kennedy for the only goal against Real Madrid at the Parc des Princes.
+Such a relentless approach brought more European success in 1981 when Ray Kennedy – converted from striker to midfielder by Paisley – laid on Alan Kennedy for the only goal against Real Madrid at the Parc des Princes.
 "It was a triumph for our character once again," said Paisley.
 "I was so proud to be the manager of the first British club to win the European Cup three times."

-By the time Liverpool won the trophy for a fourth time, Paisley had been succeeded by Joe Fagan – he returned for a two-year spell as consultant when Kenny Dalglish took over as player-manager in 1985 – but the winning culture he had played a key part in establishing would endure.
+By the time Liverpool lifted the trophy for a fourth time, Paisley had been replaced by Joe Fagan – he returned for a two-year spell as consultant when Kenny Dalglish became player-manager in 1985 – yet the winning culture he had helped to establish would endure.
 "We've had the hard times too," he once said.
 "One year we finished second."

 ©UEFA.com 1998-2016.
 All rights reserved.